Me mōhio ki ngā iwi

 Te Puni Kōkiri

-Use Te Kāhui Māngai (the Directory of Iwi and Māori Organisations) from Te Puni Kōkiri to find out basic information about iwi, hapū and marae including rohe boundaries.
+Te Kāhui Māngai (the Directory of Iwi and Māori Organisations) provides basic information about iwi, hapū and marae including rohe boundaries.

 Shoreline Adaptation Plans

-Auckland Council's Shoreline Adaptation Programme looks at how we respond to coastal hazards and climate change over the next 100 years.
+Auckland Council's Shoreline Adaptation Programme looks at how to manage council-owned assets and land across Auckland’s shorelines (beaches, cliffs, harbours and estuaries).
+This will enable us to respond to coastal hazards and climate change over the next 100 years.

-For example the Weiti Estuary to Devonport Shoreline Adaptation Plan (SAP), which covers the majority of Auckland's North Shore up to Silverdale, includes 29 pages that provide:
+For example, the Weiti Estuary to Devonport Shoreline Adaptation Plan, which covers the majority of Auckland's North Shore up to Silverdale, includes 29 pages that provide:

 • cultural context and information